halloamt/ioBroker.frontier_silicon/README.md

 ## Documentation

 This adapter let's you control internet radios and media playsers based on Silicon Frontier chipsets.
-Many devices contrallabe via [Undok ](https://www.frontiersmart.com/undok) should word.
+Many devices which can be controlled via [Undok](https://www.frontiersmart.com/undok) should work.
 Tested devices come from [Revo](https://revo.co.uk/de/products/), [Sangean](https://www.sangean.eu/products/all_product.asp) and [SilverCrest](https://www.silvercrest-multiroom.de/produkte/produktuebersicht/), others should work, too.

 After installation the device's IP and PIN must be entered in the configuration dialog.
 If the radio does not play DAB after switching on via Undok or this adapter try with "DAB starts without sound" enabled.

 When the adapter starts for the first time it collects information about the device.
 For that it needs to switch through all modes.
-During checking settings the device will be muted for a couple of seconds to avoid disturbing sounds.
+During checking settings the device will be muted for a few seconds to avoid disturbing sounds.

 While the adapter reads the device's setting objects and states are created.
 States can be read-only (`ro`) or read-write (`rw`) *ok, write-only for buttons and selectedPreset is also possible*.

 - audio

   Basic audio settings.
-No equlizer controls implemented yet.
+No equalizer controls implemented yet.

   - maxVolume (`number, ro`)